-- 3.22 The policy and process for adding renewals to the RAB is the same in England & Wales as for Scotland. - 3.23 The Infrastructure Output Price Index (IOPI)25 input price adjustment26 is applied in each year to PR08 renewals after adjusting for the agreed changes to our PR08 determination and after adjusting for deferrals and non-delivery of outputs.
+- 3.22 The policy and process for adding renewals to the RAB is the same in England & Wales as for Scotland. - 3.23 The Infrastructure Output Price Index (IOPI)23 input price adjustment24 is applied in each year to PR08 renewals after adjusting for the agreed changes to our PR08 determination and after adjusting for deferrals and non-delivery of outputs. - 3.24 The following table contains the numbers for our PR08 determination renewals input price and frontier shift assumptions that will be used by Network Rail when making the IOPI input price adjustment.